Solacex/Solacex/README.md

 You can reach me via Email.

-Working on domain adaptation and its application to computer vision.
+Working on domain adaptation and its application to computer vision, e.g. Universal Domain Adaptation, DA in semantic segmentation.
 <!--START_SECTION:waka-->
 ```text
 Python   5 hrs 14 mins   ██████████████████▓░░░░░░   74.71 %